 - It is sometimes possible to also install modern gutter systems but because the Finlock gutter is integral with the building a specialist firm is needed to maintain or repair them.

 - The final option is to remove the concrete guttering altogether.
 This is the most expensive option but worth considering because by cutting out the concrete blocks you are dealing with the root cause of the problem.
 With the final option, you will need to be mindful of your neighbours and consider the Party Wall Act.
 In semi-detached properties and terraced houses the concrete gutter is in effect a party structure and therefore you have a legal obligation to adhere to the Party Wall Act 1996.
-In this case you should seek advice from qualified building surveyors, such as McCarthy Partnership, who can assist and advice on how to tackle Finlock concrete guttering.
+In this case you should seek advice from qualified building surveyors, such as MCP, who can assist and advice on how to tackle Finlock concrete guttering.